 - Setting and maintaining high standards for our work, monitoring and evaluating what we do.

 - Awareness of confidentiality issues, especially in rural communities.

 - Developing and maintaining active links with the advocacy community in Scotland and more widely.

-All persons, regardless of ethnic origin, gender, sexual preference, religious orientation, class, age, abilities or disabilities have the same human value as any other person and the right to the same consideration, respect and support as anyone in our society.
+All persons, regardless of ethnic origin, gender, sexual orientation, religious orientation, class, age, abilities or disabilities have the same human value as any other person and the right to the same consideration, respect and support as anyone in our society.